Andretti curse: Michael Andretti and Andretti Autosport

 1992: Michael dominates the 1992 race, leading 160 of the first 189 laps.
 With only 11 laps to go he was leading by over half a lap.
 His fuel pump suddenly failed and he coasted to a stop.
 He settles for 13th place.
 After the race, he visits his father and brother, both sent to the hospital.

 1993: Michael sits out the 1993 event, due to his now ill-fated participation in Formula One.

-1994: Michael returns to the CART series and Indianapolis for 1994 driving for car owner Chip Ganassi.
-In the first half, however, he suffers a flat tire, and loses a lap to the field.
-He finishes fourth on the track, but a late-race pit road speed infraction earns a one-lap penalty.
-He drops to 6th in the final standings.
+1994: Michael returned to the CART series and Indianapolis for 1994 driving for car owner Chip Ganassi.
+On lap 41, he suffered a flat tire, and nearly crashed into the wall.
+He was forced to limp back to the pits to change tires, and lost a lap to the field.
+He ran the rest of the day off-sequence with the leaders, but climbed back up to the top five.
+He finished third on the track, but officials ruled that he passed cars illegally under a caution on lap 190.
+Officials were about to put out the black flag and issue him a stop-and-go penalty, but another caution came out for the crash of Stan Fox.
+The race ended up finishing under yellow, so USAC instead issued him a 1-lap penalty for the infraction.
+He dropped from 3rd to 6th in the final standings.

 1995: While leading on the 77th lap, Michael approaches lap traffic and brushes the wall in turn four.
 His suspension is too damaged to continue, and he finishes 25th.

 1996-2000: Due to the CART/IRL Open Wheel "Split", Michael Andretti did not compete at Indy.
 Meanwhile, he remained a top competitor on the CART circuit, finishing second in points in 1996, and winning at least one race per year over that time.

 2001: Michael follows suit with other CART teams and returns to race at Indianapolis.
 He leads 16 laps, and is leading the race during a rain delay just beyond the halfway point.
 Had the race been halted due to the rain, he could have been declared the winner.
 The red flag, however, does not come out at the time and the race resumes.
 A punctured tire, and a minor collision in the pits with eventual winner Hélio Castroneves, driving for car owner Roger Penske, slow him down, and at the end of the day, Michael settles for 3rd place.

 2002: Nearing the end of his full-time driving career, Michael is not much of a factor, starting 15th and finishing 7th.